Keep updated with phanganist.com by following our Facebook page.

 Thongsala Walking Street and the main pier are about a 2-minute drive away.
 A 15-minute drive takes you to the famed Haad Rin Beach, where the Full Moon Party takes place.

-This resort's suites are air-conditioned and come with a 50-inch flat-screen satellite TV.
-They provide views of the sea, garden, or pool from both indoor and outdoor living spaces.
+This resort's suites are air-conditioned and have a 50-inch flat-screen satellite TV.
+They provide views of the sea, garden, or pool from indoor and outdoor living spaces.
 A private pool is available in some suites.
-A daybed, a coffee machine, and a minibar are among the amenities.
+The amenities include a daybed, a coffee machine, and a minibar.
 A shower, bathrobes, and a hairdryer are included in the private bathroom.

 The Double Volume Beach Restaurant and Wine Bar serve Thai and international cuisine.
 The Salt Water Cooking School offers guests the opportunity to participate in a cooking class.